-(TOP image) Yusuke Asai 《Tree of Life >> 2019 (Exhibition scenery)
+(TOP image) Yusuke Asai 《Tree of Life》 2019 (exhibition view)

-Have you been to the museum?
+Have you ever been to an art museum?

-This year marks the 30th anniversary of the opening of the Yokohama Museum of Art.
-The title of the first exhibition of the commemorative project is "Meet the Collection 30th Anniversary Meet the Collection—Art, People, and Museum".
-I feel that even people who have never had a connection with the museum have welcomed me!
-With that in mind, we asked Shintaro Matsunaga, the curator of the Yokohama Museum of Art, about how to interact with art, which even beginners can enjoy.
+The Yokohama Museum of Art will celebrate its 30th anniversary this year.
+The title of the exhibition, which will be the first of the commemorative projects, is "Yokohama Museum of Art 30th Anniversary Meet the Collection—Art, People, and the Museum."
+It feels like they are saying "Welcome!" to people who have never been to art museums before.
+With that in mind, we asked Mr. Shintaro Matsunaga, chief curator of the Yokohama Museum of Art, about how to get along with art that even beginners can enjoy!

-The base is the Yokohama Museum of Art collectionTherefore, as a curator, I have a particular interest in each work and artist.
-However, this time, there was a lot of part in the artist's sense and judgment regarding each exhibition space, so we were often surprised to say, "Why do you choose this?"
+The base is the collection of the Yokohama Museum of Art, so as a curator, I have a special affection for each work and artist.
+However, this time, there was a lot of room left to the artists' senses and judgments, so there were many surprises for us to choose.

-* Yusuke Asai 《Tree of Life >> 2019 (Exhibition view)
+* Yusuke Asai 《Tree of Life》 2019 (installation view)

 * From Chapter 5 "Connecting Images"

-* From Chapter 7 "Expanding World"
+* From Chapter 7 "The Spreading World"

 Meet the Collection — Art, People, and Museums

 [Date and Time] Until June 23 (Sun) 10:00-18:00